Yukon Photon XT Digital Night Vision Rifle Scope

 - Image quality is very good: good contrast, easy to focus

-- Very easy to us: only one button and one dial controls all functions
+- Very easy to use: only one button and one dial controls all functions

-- Very light and easy to mount: standard 30mm tube accepts variety of mounts and accessories
+- Light, compact, and easy to mount: 30mm tube accepts common mounts and accessories

-- Choice of 18 reticle combinations: six different reticle designs in 3 colour options
+- Choice of 18 reticle combinations: six different reticle designs with three colour options

 - Auto brightness control with manual adjustment: easily altered with brightness dial